CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-create.md

 * Each CSC project supports up to 3 virtual desktops, with 10 project members allowed to connect simultaneously to each desktop.

 * All desktops come with a set of pre-installed open-source software managed by CSC.
-[List of pre-installed softwares](./sd-desktop-software.md#default-software-selection-in-sd-desktop).
+More informations about the list of pre-installed software and customisation is available [delete](./sd-desktop-software.md).

 * **Delete or pause unused desktops**: Ensure to [delete](./sd-desktop-manage.md#deleting-a-desktop) or [pause](./sd-desktop-manage.md#pausing-or-unpausing-a-virtual-desktop) your desktop when not in use.
 Unused desktops trigger email notifications after 14 days of inactivity.